TaylorFraser64/TaylorFraser64.github.io/Fish and Lazer Pug/Readme.md

 [Fish Eat Fish](https://minnietj.github.io/Fish%20and%20Lazer%20Pug/FishEatFish-OriginalEdition.html)

 ### The story
-In grade 11, I created a collection of webgames coded in javascript and html.\
+In grade 12, I created a collection of webgames coded in javascript and html.\
-While they were very messy, it was a fantastic introduction to the logic behind coding\
+While they were somwhat messy, it was a fantastic introduction to the logic behind coding\
 My goal was not only to create functional programs, but to also create a game that was fun and engaging.\
-The code is now obsolete.
-Image links have become broken, and the code is very messy.\
-As a personal project, I am hoping to revisit and refurbish these programs.\
+As a personal project, I am hoping to revisit and refurbish these programs.
-Thanks for reading!